CloudEngineHub/cactus/README.md

 </a>

 ## Contributing or Using the Repo
-You can run these codes directly on Macbooks with Apple chips due to their design.
+You can run the c++ code directly on any Mac with an Apple chip thanks to the shared design.

-Performance gain is observed in mobile devices but for testing during development, Vanilla M3 CPU-only can run Qwen3-600m-INT8 at 60-70 toks/sec, use the following:
+We see optimal performance gains on mobile devices, however for testing during development, a Vanilla M3 CPU-only can run Qwen3-600m-INT8 at 60-70 toks/sec.

+Follow the steps below:

 1. **Generate weights from HuggingFace model:**
 ```bash